-Let $V_d$ and $V_t$ be the vocabularies for the draft and target models, respectively.
-The draft model, $M_d$, generates a sequence of its native tokens, $D = (d_1, \dots, d_K)$ where $d_i \in V_d$, along with their corresponding probabilities.
-This output from the draft model is then transformed into distribution $p(t)$ over the target vocabulary $V_t$ through a deterministic, two-stage procedure:
+Before proceeding to the core proof, we must formalize the process by which the draft probability distribution $p(t)$ is generated and prove its consistency across mismatched vocabularies.
+Let $\mathcal V_d$ and $\mathcal V_t$ be the vocabularies for the draft and target models, respectively.
+The draft model, $M_d$, generates a sequence of tokens $D = (d_1, \dots, d_K)$ where $d_i \in V_d$.
+This output is transformed into a distribution $p(t)$ over $\mathcal V_t$ through a two-stage procedure: